-The TOE provides management functions to configure the user authentication device/ keyboard/ mouse filtering (i.e. CDF), to return the device to factory setting, to view audit logs and to change the administrator password; and restricts access to these management functions to the authorized administrator.
+The TOE provides management functions to configure the keyboard/ mouse filtering (i.e. CDF), to return the device to factory setting, to view audit logs and to change the administrator password; and restricts access to these management functions to the authorized administrator.

-6.4.1 FMT_MOF.1 - Management of Security Functions Behavior
+6.4.1 FMT MOF.1 - Management of Security Functions Behavior

-The TOE restricts the management functions such as the ability to modify the HID device filtering blacklist and user authentication device filtering (i.e. CDF) whitelist and blacklist to the authorized administrator.
+The TOE restricts the management functions such as the ability to modify the HID device filtering blacklist to the authorized administrator.
 The authorized administrator must successfully authenticate by providing a valid password.
 There is no login name parameter for the login function.
 Customers are provided with a default password.
 The administrator guide states that the administrator must change the password after the first successful logon.
 The password is case sensitive and new passwords must contain at least 1 lower case letter, at least 1 upper case letter, at least 1 numeric character, and at least 1 special character.
-The supported special characters are: !"#\$%&' ()+,-./ :;<=>? @ [\]^' {|}~ (including "space").
+The supported special characters are: !"#\$%&' ()\+,-./:;<=>? @ [\]^\ '{|}^ (including "space").
 Additionally, the password length must be at least 8 characters but no longer than 22 characters.
 With three failed attempts to log in, the administrator logon mode will be terminated and locked for 15 minutes.
 With nine failed log in attempts, the Secure KVM Switch will become permanently inoperable.
 There is no mechanism to restore a lost/forgotten password.

-6.4.2 FMT_SMF.1 - Specification of Management Functions
+6.4.2 FMT SMF.1 - Specification of Management Functions

-The TOE provides security management functions to configure the user authentication and keyboard/mouse device filtering (i.e. CDF), to return the device to factory setting, to view audit logs and to change the administrator password.
+The TOE provides security management functions to configure the keyboard/mouse device filtering (i.e. CDF), to return the device to factory setting, to view audit logs and to change the administrator password.

-The TOE provides the authorized administrator with the ability to assign whitelist and blacklist definitions for the TOE user authentication device qualification function and blacklist definitions for keyboard/ mouse devices.
-Once successfully authenticated, the Administrator can choose to add, edit, or remove a device to the user authentication device whitelist/blacklist or add a device to the keyboard/ mouse devices blacklist.
+The TOE provides the authorized administrator with the ability to assign blacklist definitions for keyboard/mouse devices.
+Once successfully authenticated, the Administrator can choose to add a device to the keyboard/mouse devices blacklist.

 If a device is on the whitelist, the TOE considers the device as authorized.
 Otherwise, if the device is on the blacklist or is not on any list it is considered unauthorized.
-If a device has been added to both blacklist and whitelist, the USB device will be considered a blacklisted device.
+If a device is on both blacklist and whitelist, the USB device will be considered a blacklisted device.

 The TOE provides a security management function to Reset to Factory Default3 (not to be confused with the front panel reset button).
-When a successfully authenticated authorized Administrator performs Reset to Factory Default, settings previously configured by the Administrator (such as USB device whitelist/blacklist) will be cleaned and reset to factory default settings.
+When a successfully authenticated authorized Administrator performs Reset to Factory Default, settings previously configured by the Administrator (such as USB keyboard/mouse device blacklist) will be cleaned and reset to factory default settings.
 Once the Reset to Factory Default function has been completed, the Secure KVM will terminate the Administrator Logon mode, purge keyboard/mouse buffer, and power cycle the Secure KVM automatically.
-After a successful self-test, the
+After a successful self-test, the KVM port focus will be switched to Port 1.